rjt-gupta/academic-website/content/authors/admin/_index.md

 ---
 Hello!
 I'm Rajat.
 I'm a Computer Science Ph.D. candidate at SSLab Georgia Tech advised by Prof. Taesoo Kim

-My research interests include vulnerability research of complex software like browsers, and OS kernels.
+My research interests include vulnerability research of complex software like browsers and OS kernels.
 I am very fortunate to have worked with some of the best hacker minds on this planet!

 <!-- {{< icon name="download" pack="fas" >}} {{< staticref "assets/media/resume.pdf" "newtab" >}}Resumé{{< /staticref >}} -->